by Deepak Madan | Sep 6, 2025 | Scrip Transfer

 ✅ Wait & Consolidate for Better Scrip Rates

-Don’t rush to sell small-value scrips.
+Don’t rush to sell small-value RODTEP scrips.
 Instead, wait for more scrips to get generated in your account and then consolidate them port-wise.
 This not only reduces the number of transactions but also helps fetch higher RODTEP scrip rates due to increased demand for larger scrips.

 ✅ Check ICEGATE Scrip Ledger to Avoid Expired Incentives